johnkeates/hibernate-filemaker-dialect/README.md

 This is just an implementation note.

 Add FileMaker JDBC dirver to the classpath:
-(provided by FileMaker Inc. http://www.filemaker.com
+(provided by FileMaker Inc. http://www.filemaker.com)

+> fmjdbc.jar

+I've tested this implemntation with the driver versions provided with FileMaker 12~17 and aparently all worked identically (fine)

-I do not know any Maven source.
+I do not know any available Maven repo to date (added a todo to fix this).

-fmjdbc.jar
+#### Configure your pom.xml

-Add the following dependencies to your Maven project:
+Add the following dependencies to your Maven project in order to provide namespaces for required configurations:
 ```xml
 <!-- hikari -->
 <dependency>